 In the largest HIPAA settlement to date, Anthem Inc., a division of Blue Cross Blue Shield, will pay the Office of Civil Rights $16 million.
 This settlement is a response to the breach of almost 79 million people’s protected health information.
 Cyber attackers gained access to names, social security numbers, birth dates, addresses, and medical IDs through concentrated efforts to hack into the insurance provider’s system1.

 Prior to this settlement, the largest fine ever paid to OCR for violations of HIPAA law was $5.5 million.
 Authorities believe a foreign government is responsible for the hack, due to the large scale of the attack.
-This settlement is a civil procedure suit that is not associated with any government investigation into the incident2.
+This settlement is a civil suit that is not associated with any government investigation into the incident2.

 The Method Hacker’s Used to Gain Access to PHI

 Cyber hackers used a method referred to as “spear phishing” to gain access to ePHI.
-Phishing involves posing as a reputable business or entity and sending emails asking for login credentials to a company’s database or website.
+Phishing involves posing as a reputable business and sending emails asking for login credentials to a company’s database or website.
 Anthem employees willingly gave their usernames and passwords to the hackers, thinking the emails they received were legitimate.
 The attackers then used the employees’ information to log into the company’s system and steal ePHI2.

 How Could Anthem Avoided the Breach?